sirkon/msgpack-go-gen/README.md

 }
 ```

-But, it is not always possible – there's a thing called "loads of legacy code", you know.
+But, this is not always possible – there's a thing called "loads of legacy code", you know.

 And in Go, you can't just